-To encrypt data at rest using vSAN encryption, one option is to use HyTrust KeyControl as an external key management service (KMS).
-To deploy HyTrust KeyControl in Google Cloud, use the following steps.
+One option to encrypt data at rest using vSAN encryption is to use HyTrust KeyControl as an external key management service (KMS).
+To deploy HyTrust KeyControl in Google Cloud, use the steps in this document.

 - One of the following vSphere versions supported by HyTrust KeyControl: